davoam/findFileFormatJS/README.md

 # FindFileFormatJS
 Library helps to determine the format of a file, even if the file without extenstion.
-Supported extensions: jpg, gif, png, pdf
+Supported extensions: jpg, gif, png, pdf.
+[Demo page](http://davoam.github.io/findFileFormatJS/)
 #Usage
 To use library you need to add findFileFormat.js to your project
 #Simple example